Up and Running with Elixir

 - run

-to install Elixir, which also installs Erlang git clone the phoenix repo. now you have a/phoenix
+brew install elixirto install Elixir, which also installs Erlang git clone the phoenix repo. now you have a/phoenixdirectory within their, install dependencies create a new Phoenix app calledsplurtycd into/phoenix/splurty, and runmix phoenix.server, which starts a web server on port 4000

 I'm running Elixir 1.8.1.